Poultry farming: Economic factors

-Changes in commodity prices for poultry feed have a direct effect on the cost of doing business in the poultry industry.
+Changes in agricultural prices for poultry feed have a direct effect on the cost of doing business in the poultry industry.
 For instance, a significant rise in the price of corn in the United States can put significant economic pressure on large industrial chicken farming operations.

 Waste management, manure

 Poultry production requires regular control of excrement, and in many parts of the world, production operations, especially larger operations, need to comply with environmental regulations and protections.
 Different from mammalian excrement, in poultry (and all birds) urine and feces are excreted as a combined manure, and the result is both wetter and higher in concentrated nitrogen.

 Waste can be managed wet, dry or by some combination.
 Wet management is particularly used in battery egg laying operations, where the waste is sluiced out with constantly or occasionally flowing water.
 Water is also used to clean the floors around nesting sites that are separate from open runs.
 Dry management particularly refers to dry litter such as sawdust that is removed as needed.
-Dry can also include open pasture where manure is absorbed by the existing soil and vegetation, but needs to be monitored dillegently so as to not overwhelm the ground capacity and lead to runoff and other pollution problems.
+Dry can also include open pasture where manure is absorbed by the existing soil and vegetation, but needs to be monitored diligently so as to not overwhelm the ground capacity and lead to runoff and other pollution problems.

-Both liquid sluicings and dry litter are used as organic fertilizers, but the wet bulk of liquids manure is harder to ship and is often limited to more local use, while the latter is easier to distribute in bulk and in commercial packaging.
+Both liquid sluicings and dry litter are used as organic fertilizers, but the wet bulk of liquid manure is harder to ship and is often limited to more local use, while the latter is easier to distribute in bulk and in commercial packaging.